Gliomas

 • A biopsy: This is a procedure to remove a small sample of the tumor for examination under a microscope.
 Depending on the location of the tumor, the biopsy and removal of the tumor may be performed at the same time.
 If doctors cannot perform a biopsy, they will diagnose the brain tumor and determine a treatment plan based on other test results.

 The grade of a glioma determines the course of treatment.
 Gliomas are most frequently referred to as “low grade” (classes I or II) or “high grade” (grades III or IV), depending on the tumor’s growth potential and aggressiveness.
-There are four grades of brain tumours.
+There are four grades of brain tumors.

 The most frequent initial therapy for gliomas is surgery, which calls for a craniotomy (opening of the skull).
-If the tumour is close to significant brain regions, intraoperative MRI or intraoperative brain mapping may be used.
+If the tumor is close to significant brain regions, intraoperative MRI or intraoperative brain mapping may be used.

 Once the tumor’s identity or diagnosis has been established, radiation treatment and chemotherapy are frequently administered after surgery.
 Adjuvant therapies are what these procedures are known as.

-Some glioma forms or those in areas where surgery is risky get radiation therapy after surgery.
+Some glioma forms, or those in areas where surgery is risky, get radiation therapy after surgery.
 Gliomas are treated with one of three methods of radiation therapy:

 Chemotherapy, including wafers and targeted therapy, is recommended for some high-grade gliomas after surgery and radiation therapy.

-To screen for tumour growth following treatment, brain scans—typically MRIs—may be carried out.
-The scans occasionally reveal regions that resemble recurrent tumours, but these are frequently dead tissue or alterations in healthy tissue brought on by radiation therapy, chemotherapy, or a combination of the two.
+To screen for tumor growth following treatment, brain scans—typically MRIs—may be carried out.
+The scans occasionally reveal regions that resemble recurrent tumors, but these are frequently dead tissue or alterations in healthy tissue brought on by radiation therapy, chemotherapy, or a combination of the two.
 To ascertain whether the glioma has returned, neurosurgeons and neuroradiologists will closely watch this.
 In that case, your neurosurgeon might suggest a different surgical method.

 CAR T-Cell therapy for treatment of gliomas